brentgroves/status/2024/week3.md

 Instead of logging in through the Azure Portal, Azure Bastion now allows users to connect using their native RDP or SSH clients.

-If so I believe Bastion can be setup to route traffic to our K8s hosted API gateway which has it's own routing, throttling, TLS termination, and IAM authentication and authorization scheme.
+If so I believe Bastion can be setup to route traffic to our K8s-hosted API gateway which has its own routing, throttling, TLS termination, and IAM authentication and authorization scheme.

 If TLS termination is done by our Bastion host then we will probably need to pay for a Public IP and a TLS certificate.
 Once this is done I believe we will be able to access our data warehouse reporting UI and micro-services from a Microsoft Teams reporting app.

-Azure Bastion is a fully managed PaaS service that you provision to securely connect to virtual machines via private IP address.
+Azure Bastion is a fully managed PaaS service that you provision to securely connect to virtual machines via a private IP address.
 It provides secure and seamless RDP/SSH connectivity to your virtual machines directly over TLS from the Azure portal, or via the native SSH or RDP client already installed on your local computer.
 When you connect via Azure Bastion, your virtual machines don't need a public IP address, agent, or special client software.

 Bastion provides secure RDP and SSH connectivity to all of the VMs in the virtual network for which it's provisioned.
 Using Azure Bastion protects your virtual machines from exposing RDP/SSH ports to the outside world, while still providing secure access using RDP/SSH.